Tens of thousands of dreams have come true at Keuka College. Yours are next.

 If you truly want to accomplish your dream of walking across a stage with a diploma, HEOP is for you.
 With HEOP and your effort and passion to educate yourself, you will prosper and be a testimony to others.

 The mission of HEOP at Keuka College is to provide holistic support to all of our students in an enriched and inclusive community setting.
-We enhance your accomplishments by encouragement, meant to build resilience and inspire achievement that leads to success.
+We enhance student success by encouragement to build resilience and encourage achievement that leads to success.

 As a HEOP student at Keuka College, you'll receive academic and financial assistance that will allow you to successfully earn an undergraduate degree.
 Sponsored jointly by the State Education Department and Keuka College, HEOP will offer you comprehensive academic support services and full-need financial aid packaging.